-Choosing hearing protection
+Choosing appropriate hearing protection

-Price of hearing protection
+Choosing on the price of hearing protection

-SNR, HML and Octave Band
+Choose based on SNR, HML or Octave Band

 To be clear, all are compliant with the Noise Regs., just that some are better than others.

-Styles to make available
+Styles of hearing protection to make available

 Once you have done the noise assessment and are using one of the three methods to decide which models of hearing protector you can use, how do you go about choosing which one(s) to issue to the staff?
 There is one basic rule to follow: